lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 TODO

 Let's make a Hand-Drawn Watch Face like the pic above.
-The Watch Face consists of 4 images that will be a-changin' with the times...
+The Watch Face consists of 4 hand-drawn images that will be a-changin' with the times...

 ??? left top image - first digit of the hour

-Let's zoom in to the top left image...
+We start by zooming in to the image at top left...

 _How shall we load the top left image with the first digit of the hour?_